-The Corporation uses a series of models and estimation techniques that translate the economic and financial variables in the Supervisory Severely Adverse Scenario to project PPNR, provision for loan and lease losses, and net income before taxes.
-General descriptions of the methodologies used in the company-run stress test under the Supervisory Severely Adverse Scenario are described below.
+The Corporation uses a series of models and estimation techniques that translate the economic and financial variables in the BHC-Designed Severely Adverse Scenario to project PPNR, provision for loan and lease losses, and net income before taxes.
+General descriptions of the methodologies used in the company-run stress test under the BHC-Designed Severely Adverse Scenario are described below.

 The Corporation's PPNR is comprised of trust, investment and other servicing fees, other noninterest income, net interest income, and noninterest expense, including operational losses.
-Trust, investment and other servicing fees are projected from models and management-derived projections that are based on relationships with macroeconomic indicators, such as equity indices, gross domestic product (GDP) and interest rates.
-In addition, the Corporation utilizes benchmark models that serve to complement revenue projections for certain trust, investment and other servicing fees.
+Trust, investment and other servicing fees are projected from models and management-derived projections that are based on relationships with macroeconomic indicators, such as equity indices and interest rates.